-National School Chaplaincy Programme 2016-2018
+National School Chaplaincy Program 2019

-The Programme aims to support students through the provision of pastoral care services and the promotion of strategies that support the emotional wellbeing of students and the broader school community.
+The Program aims to support students through the provision of pastoral care services and the promotion of strategies that support the emotional wellbeing of students and the broader school community.
 Pastoral care is defined in the Agreement with the Commonwealth as:

 “the practice of looking after the personal needs of students, not just their academic needs, through the provision of general spiritual and personal advice.”